-1 2 3 4 5 6 7 "Unavailability" means occurring at a time other than the hours of operation of Employee Health Service or at such distance from Employee Health Services as to render their use impractical.
-Injuries must also be based on one or more reasonable suspicion criteria as listed in a. $-h$ . above.
-8 9 (C) property damage estimated to be greater 10 11 than \$2500, unless the employee can be absolved of all blame in the accident.
-12 13 14 Post-accider nt testing may involve breath, blood, and urine.
-14 C. Rand om Testing 16 0.
-Rana om rooting 17 1.
-Random drug testi ng will be performed utilizing urine and may be 18 • uture utilizing chemical breath or other statutorily 19 • ns (see Section (VIII) (K) (below).
-20 · 21 2.
-All PBA Bargaining Unit employees will be required to submit to drug 22 testing on a random 23 - 24 3.
-For purposes of se election for testing, employees shall be identified 25 urity Numbers and the selection of employees will 26 be conducted through ugh the use of a random number generator or 27 other neutral select ion process.
-28 29 4.
-Upon notification to the employee and his/her immediate supervisor 30 by the Police Chief or his/her management designee that a drug test 31 is required, the en nployee shall report to the test site as soon as 32 practical, but in no event, later than the end of the current shift after 33 notification, and pr ovide a specimen of his/her urine.
-If chemical 34 breath testing, or o other reliable mechanisms, as determined by 49 35 CFR, Part 40 for alc cohol testing are used, the test may be conducted 36 immediately at the v work site or later at the collection site.
-37 38 Employees assigne ed to any unit established specifically for narcotics 39 enforcement, e.g., DEA or SIU, work undercover and therefore 40 require additional m neasures to protect their identity.
-Random testing 41 gned to these units will be conducted in Employee 42 HS).
-The employee will report to EHS as soon as 43 event, no later than 24 hours after notification.
-44 uct the eight (8) panel dip stick drug test.
-Refusal 45 ure to pass this test will result in the employee 46 5 ne testing lab for further testing or may result in 47 up to and including dismissal.
-A referral to the 48 uire EHS to immediately contact the Personnel 49 Unit of the Gain esville Police Department who will then be responsible for escorting the employee to the testing lab and remaining with the employee until the testing is completed.
+- Random drug testing will be performed utilizing urine and may be performed in the future utilizing chemical breath or other statutorily required mechanisms (see Section (VIII) (K) (below). - 2.
+All PBA Bargaining Unit employees will be required to submit to drug testing on a random basis. - For purposes of selection for testing, employees shall be identified only by Social Security Numbers and the selection of employees will be conducted through the use of a random number generator or other neutral selection process. - 4.
+Upon notification to the employee and his/her immediate supervisor by the Police Chief or his/her management designee that a drug test is required, the employee shall report to the test site as soon as practical, but in no event, later than the end of the current shift after notification, and provide a specimen of his/her urine.
+If chemical breath testing, or other reliable mechanisms, as determined by 49 CFR, Part 40 for alcohol testing are used, the test may be conducted immediately at the work site or later at the collection site.

+Employees assigned to any unit established specifically for narcotics enforcement, e.g., DEA or SIU, work undercover and therefore require additional measures to protect their identity.
+Random testing for employees assigned to these units will be conducted in Employee Health Services (EHS).
+The employee will report to EHS as soon as practical, but in no event, no later than 24 hours after notification.
+EHS will then conduct the eight (8) panel dip stick drug test.
+Refusal to submit to or failure to pass this test will result in the employee being referred to the testing lab for further testing or may result in disciplinary action, up to and including dismissal.
+A referral to the testing lab will require EHS to immediately contact the Personnel Unit of the Gainesville Police Department who will then be responsible for escorting the employee to the testing lab and remaining with the employee until the testing is completed.

-Random testing shall be at an annual rate of between twenty-five percent (25%) and thirty percent (30%) of the average number of
+5. Random testing shall be at an annual rate of between twenty-five percent (25%) and thirty percent (30%) of the average number of positions for which testing is required.